Table of Contents

 The OWASP Mobile Application Security Verification Standard (MASVS) is, as the name implies, a standard for mobile app security.
 It can be used by mobile software architects and developers seeking to develop secure mobile apps and security testers to ensure verification of test results.

-The following best practices and the security risks checklist are created and based on the MSTG and MASVS with the test cases for each requirement.
+The following best practices and security risks checklist are based on the MSTG and MASVS, with test cases for each requirement.

 M1: Improper Platform Usage